RazeLighter777/pinpam/README.md

 # Manual installation

-First, ensure that a group exists that has access to the tpm device (e.g., `tss` or `tpm`), and that your user is a member of that group to build the project.
+First, ensure that a group exists that has access to the tpm device (e.g., `tss` or `tpm`), and that your user(s) are NOT members of that group.
 You can use udev rules to set the group ownership and permissions of the tpm device.

 Place the resulting `libpinpam.so` in your PAM module directory (e.g., `/lib/security` or `/lib64/security`), and the `pinutil` binary in a directory of your choice (e.g., `/usr/local/bin`).
 Add the pinpam PAM module to your desired PAM configuration files (e.g., `/etc/pam.d/common-auth`), taking care to configure it based on your needs and threat model.